zbirnba1/quantative-finance/README.md

 [nasdaqwrapper.py](src/nasdaqwrapper.py) -The interface to the nasdaq webpage.
 This does not require an API and parses the html from page queries.
 As of 8/26/18 the use of nasdaq data is **NOT** required for the algorithm to run as the shortInterest data is now captured by the IEX wrapper.

+[quandlwrapper.py](src/quandlwrapper.py) -The interface to quandl data.
+Certain endpoints require a free API token.
+This wrapper is not used by the quantative value algorithm.

+[fredwrapper.py](src/fredwrapper.py) -The interface to federal reserve macroeconomic data.
+Use required an API which is [free](https://research.stlouisfed.org/docs/api/api_key.html) to obtain.

+[configwrapper.py](src/configwrapper.py) -Small class which wraps configparser and is used for reading the configuration file.

+[alphavantagewrapper.py](src/alphavantagewrapper.py) -Interface to [alphavantage](https://www.alphavantage.co/).
+Provides technical indicators and historical price data.
+This wrapper is not used by the quantative value algorithm.

+## Database Updaters